samwize/wwdc-downloader/README.md

 WWDC 2015, 2014, 2013 & Tech-talks 2013 <br/>Videos and sessions PDFs downloader
 ================

+This is a fork off [ohoachuck's wwdc-downloader](https://github.com/ohoachuck/wwdc-downloader), with the following enhancement:

+- Provide a `-p` option to download only the PDFs and sample codes

+WHY have `-p` mode?
+Because it is faster to scan the PDF and decide if the session video is worth watching.

+NOTE: The `-p` mode works for only WWDC 2015, and it is a quick hack so it doesn't correct the console outputs.

+---

 This script is a bash script that should **work out of the box** without any needs of extra software or development package.
 ** **